EBZebra/docs/edge/source/guide/tutorial/keycapture.md

       document.getElementById('trigcap').style.color = "black";
     }

-This method removes the callback function from the trigger key by calling the same `captureTrigger()` method without a callback function.
+This method resets the capture trigger by removing the callback function from the trigger key and calling the same `captureTrigger()` method without a callback function.

-###STEP 9: Hook the JavaScript method to buttons
+###STEP 9: Hook the JavaScript methods to buttons

-Now that the JavaScript functions have been created we can hook them up to the control buttons.
+Now that the JavaScript functions have been created, we can hook them up to the control buttons.

-* **Open `keycap.html` and add `onClick` handlers** to the input button tags as shown here:
+* **In `keycap.html`, append `onClick` handler code to the button tags** we created earlier in the `controls div` section, (or **simply replace the two corresponding `div` sections with the function-appended ones below**):

 Sample HTML: